Upsonic/KOT/README.md

 - Able to encryption
 - Able to caching
 - Able to backup and restore
-- Able to listing, deleting and deleting all databases
+- Able to listing, deleting, deleting all and rename databases

 ## Installation